-4. Yalla [Twenty Minutes]
+4. Yalla

-Leader will teach Yalla (a dance by Israel Shiker from 2006 sung by Arash), including the terminology of the "Rona" step and will point out that the song is in Farsi (the modern name for Persian, from Persia which is modern-day Iran) while the name of it (and first word of the song) is "Yalla" an Arabic word that translates roughly to "Come on!" or "Let's go!" and which is widely used in Israel by Hebrew speakers, in Arabic by Arabic speakers, in Iran by Farsi speakers, etc.
+Teach Yalla (a dance by Israel Shiker from 2006 sung by Arash), including the terminology of the "Rona" step and point out that the song is in Farsi (the modern name for Persian, from Persia which is modern-day Iran) while the name of it (and first word of the song) is "Yalla" an Arabic word that translates roughly to "Come on!" or "Let's go!" and which is widely used in Israel by Hebrew speakers, in Arabic by Arabic speakers, in Iran by Farsi speakers, etc.